LeCoupa/awesome-bootstrappers/README.md

 ## 🤔 Why Awesome Marketing?

 Every morning, one of my routines is to read at least one article about marketing before going to work.
-I’ve stumbled upon a lot of great content these last few years but I don't always find them back.
 This list includes my must-reads.

 ## 📚 Books